pandeysudip/da_salary_proj/README.md

 # Data Science Salary Estimator: Project Overview

-  * Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their    income when they get a job.
+  * Created a tool that estimates data science salaries (MAE ~ $ 13K) to help data scientists negotiate their income when they get a job.
   * Scraped over 200 job descriptions from glassdoor using python and selenium
-  * Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
+  * Engineered features from the text of each job description to quantify the value companies put on python, excel, R, and spark.
   * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
   * Built a client facing API using flask